 Q: I came to OWU for an in-person experience; how will you provide that?

-A: Approximately 80% of courses this fall will be taught in-person.
+A: Approximately 80% of courses during both fall and spring semester are being taught in person.
 While there may be additional digital materials and online components for these blended courses, each course will have at minimum 50 minutes of real-time connection with students on campus per week.
-OWU faculty have not made a blanket decision to be online or not.
-They are making the best decision for each individual course so as to ensure the best and safest educational experience for students.
+OWU faculty are making the best decision for each individual course so as to ensure the best and safest educational experience for students.
 Just as in any OWU course, faculty will get to know their students as individuals and continue to interact with them regularly.

 By starting and staying at OWU, students develop adviser and mentoring relationships that build to signature experiences.
-Whether students start their college careers on campus or remotely at OWU, we will ensure that students make progress on their majors and will not have to transfer credits.
+Whether students start or continue their college careers on campus or remotely at OWU, we will ensure that students make progress on their majors.
 Going through this experience with their OWU peers will provide students with the opportunity to learn from their classmates and build friendships for life.

 Q: What are the benefits of coming to campus?